What is Modern Slavery?

 We set our standards high and expect our suppliers to hold their own suppliers to the same standards.

-The standards detailed in Annex 1 ‘Setting the Standard for the Care of People in our Supply Chains’ are the minimum standards and Lush expect all those party to our supply chains to exceed these standards.
+The standards detailed in Annex 1 ‘Setting the Standard for the Care of People in our Supply Chains’ constitute minimum and not maximum standards and should not be used to prevent anyone from exceeding these standards.
+You are expected to comply with national and other applicable law and, where the provisions of law and this Policy address the same subject, to apply that provision which affords the greater protection.
 By failing to meet these standards, you will be in breach of this policy.

 Compliance with the policy